-The estimated investment return on the actuarial value of assets is determined for the Schedule MB of IRS Form 5500 using a simplified formula as specified in the form instructions.
+The estimated investment return on the actuarial value of assets is determined using a simplified formula.
 It assumes all cash flows of the contributions, benefit payments, and administrative expenses are paid at mid-year.
 The estimated investment returns on the actuarial value of assets for the last three years were: